books

 In Defense of Public Lands: The Case against Privatization and Transfer (steven davis)

-i’ve been vaguely aware of the push extractive industries have been making to get their mitts on public lands. while i happen to agree with the author, it kind of feels like a charicature of the privatization advocates has been put forth. but … the more i dig into this, the more dead on it seems.
+i’ve been vaguely aware of the push extractive industries have been making to get their mitts on public lands. while i happen to agree with the author, it feels like a charicature of the privatization advocates has been put forth. but … the more i dig into this, the more dead on it seems.

 The Internet Con: How to Seize the Means of Computation (cory doctorow)